SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 ```bash
 cf push pythonhelloworld
 ```

-Note: This time, we can drop the ```--random-route``` as the configuration is persistent
 {{</tab>}}

 {{</tabs>}}

+Note: This time, we can drop the ```--random-route``` as the configuration is persistent.
+So Cloud Foundry will remember that you requested a random route the first time you pushed the app and will keep it that way in subsequent pushes.

+TODO: add some explanation how the config can changed after initial push without deleting the app.

 ## Manifest

 There is a lot of configuration available while pushing an application using `cf push` and it can get a bit easy to typo.
 To make configuration easier and more portable, we can use a manifest file.
-There are a ton of options that can be set up in the manifest file.
+There are a ton of options that can be set up in the manifest file, see the [Cloud Foundry documentation on application manifests](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) for details.

 Create a file called ```manifest.yml``` and fill it with

 {{<tabs tabTotal="4" tabID="manifest"  tabName1="Theory" tabName2="Node.js" tabName3="Java" tabName4="Python" >}}
 {{<tab tabNum="1">}}
+There are a ton of options that can be set up in the manifest file.
 ```yaml
 applications:
 - name: "name"